kbvincent/kitchen-test-helper/README.md

     "user.email": "test_user@test.com"
 }
 ```
-​

 ##### Creating Faked Databags with Secure Content
 Some recipes require an SSH key, or other secure information that we do not want committed to github.

-​Following the same example as above, we will add a data_bag item to the fake_databags array, but this time we will include a key that has an environment variable setting it's value.
+Following the same example as above, we will add a data_bag item to the fake_databags array, but this time we will include a key that has an environment variable setting it's value.

 First we need to export the environment variable:
 ```Bash